Near-critical dimers and massive SLE: Girsanov identity; proof of Theorem

 With this proposition we can now conclude to the proof of Theorem \ref{T:LERW_constant} in the case of the square lattice.

-\begin{proof}[Proof of Theorem \ref{T:LERW_constant}, square lattice case] Let $F$ be a bounded continuous functional on curves in $D$ (for the topology of uniform convergence of paths up to reparametrisation).
-Let $x, y$ and $x_\delta, y_\delta$ be as in Proposition \ref{P:massdrift_square}.
-Let $\gamma^\delta$ denote random walk with jump probabilities $p_1, \ldots, p_4$ and let $T$ denote the first time $\gamma^\delta$ leaves $\Gtree$.
+\begin{proof}[Proof of Theorem \ref{T:LERW_constant}, square lattice case] Let $F$ be a bounded continuous functional on curves in $\Omega$ (for the topology of uniform convergence of paths up to reparametrisation).
+Let $o, a$ and $o^\delta, a^\delta$ be as in Corollary \ref{P:massdrift_square}.
+Let $\gamma^\delta$ denote the random walk with jump probabilities given by \eqref{eq:jumpsquare} and let $\sigma^\delta$ denote the first time $\gamma^\delta$ leaves $\Gtree$.
 Let $\LE(\gamma^\delta)$ denote the chronological loop-erasure of $\gamma^\delta$.
 We want to show that